 Ask your managers to record every response a candidate offers to their questions and have all applicants complete both an application and an availability sheet with days AND dayparts indicated before they’re even considered as a candidate worth interviewing (Be sure to have management explain the demands and duration of the orientation and training schedule as well).

 If they think someone would be a solid culture fit and a smart hire - They should then code the application (with a number, letter or symbol) and attach any additional documents before passing it off to another manager or owner to schedule a 20-30min follow-up or "second opinion" Interview.
 I always like having the manager conducting the 2nd interview to offer the candidate something from the menu before sitting down with them - and then asking the candidate to sell it back to them during this interview.
 (Bettinger Not Required).

-Another way to limit turnover is by ensuring expectations are clearly articulated in a handbook, properly disseminated with a signature that confirms receipt & understanding and strictly enforcing every employees meeting those expectations via a standard of accountability / corrective action procedure .
+Finally…another way to limit turnover, beyond strategic interviewing, is by ensuring expectations are clearly articulated in a handbook, properly disseminated with a signature that confirms receipt & understanding and strictly enforcing every employees meeting those expectations via a standard of accountability / corrective action procedure .
 (See this entry for more info)